biddster/433Utils/README.md

 See here for the origins of these changes [https://groups.google.com/forum/#!searchin/node-red/weather$20433/node-red/7EhmxjwnrOc/7ix9vS_In1gJ]

+I've also attempted to merge the various updates to RCSwitch, such as the changes made for NinjaBlocks (WT450 support) etc. Whilst this all compiles, I don't have the hardware to test if it actually works.

+Additionally, I've modified RFSniffer and RCSwitch to use a proper thread-safe queue rather than a hard loop when receiving 433 input.
+This stops RFSniffer running at nearly 100% cpu and gets it down to about 30% on my rp1b.

 # About 433Utils

 433Kit is a collection of code and documentation designed to assist you in the connection and usage of RF 433MHz transmit and receive modules to/with your Arduino and Rapberry Pi.